-Following the landmark IPCC report published in April 2022, warning that it is now or never to limit global warming to 1.5°C above pre-industrial levels by 2040, the climate crisis is clearly accelerating at a pace like never before.
-From deforestation to plastic pollution, there are a number of factors at work that are causing the exacerbation of climate change.
+Following the latest IPCC report published in April 2022, warning that it is now or never to limit global warming to 1.5°C, the climate crisis is clearly accelerating at a pace like never before.
+From deforestation to plastic pollution, there are several factors that are causing the exacerbation of climate change.
 As part of Earth.Org’s ‘Environmental Issues’ series, here are some of the biggest ones Hong Kong faces in 2023.

 Biggest Environmental Issues in Hong Kong

 1. Outdoor Air Pollution

 One of the top environmental issues in Hong Kong is air pollution.
 According to a study of global mortality and pollution levels published in The Lancet Planetary Health journal, 9 million people around the world die from outdoor air pollution every year.
 Long-term exposure to severe air pollution also poses serious health problems ranging from chronic respiratory infections and diseases to increased risk of cancer.

 Based on Hong Kong Air Quality Health Index (AQHI) records, street-level air pollution in densely populated areas including Causeway Bay, Central and Mong Kok often exceed WHO guidelines, reflecting a sizeable number of Hong Kong residents breathing in air that contains high levels of pollutants every day.

 Causes of air pollution in Hong Kong derive from sources like fossil fuel motor vehicles and regional smog, which is caused by pollutants from marine vessels and industrial power plants within the city and from mainland China.